-- (3) Consists of 213,332 shares of common stock held by Flagship VentureLabs IV, LLC ("Flagship VentureLabs"), 2,378,663 shares of common stock held by Flagship Ventures Fund IV, L.P. ("Flagship Fund IV") and 612,442 shares of common stock held by Flagship Ventures Fund IV-Rx, L.P. ("Flagship Fund IV-Rx" and together with Flagship VentureLabs and Flagship IV, the "Flagship Funds").
-Flagship Fund IV is a member of Flagship VentureLabs and also serves as its manager.
-The general partner of each of Flagship Fund IV and Flagship Fund IV-Rx is Flagship Ventures Fund IV General Partner LLC ("Flagship Fund IV GP").
-Noubar B. Afeyan, Ph.D. and Edwin M. Kania, Jr. are the managers of Flagship Fund IV GP.
-Flagship Fund IV GP and each of these individuals may be deemed to share voting and investment power with respect to all shares held by the Flagship Funds.
-Each of the foregoing persons disclaims beneficial ownership of the shares except to the extent of any pecuniary interest therein.
-The address of such stockholder is 55 Cambridge Parkway, Suite 800E, Cambridge, Massachusetts 02142.
-For information regarding the Flagship Funds, we have relied, without independent investigation, on the Schedule 13D/A filed by the Flagship Funds with the SEC on August 21, 2017. - (4) Consists of (i) 370,700 shares of common stock held by Dr. Simonian, (ii) 80,000 shares of common stock held of record by the Douglas and Nancy Cole Family Trust f/b/o Bennett H. Cole, and (iii) 80,000 shares of common stock held of record by the Douglas and Nancy Cole Family Trust f/b/o William B. Cole. - (5) Consists of 850,514 shares owned by Samsara BioCapital, L.P. ("Samsara LP").
+- (6) Consists of (i) 481,288 shares of common stock held by Dr. Simonian, (ii) 80,000 shares of common stock held of record by the Douglas and Nancy Cole Family Trust f/b/o Bennett H. Cole, and (iii) 80,000 shares of common stock held of record by the Douglas and Nancy Cole Family Trust f/b/o William B. Cole. - (7) Consists of 850,514 shares owned by Samsara BioCapital, L.P. ("Samsara LP").
 The general partner of Samsara LP is Samsara BioCapital GP, LLC ("Samsara LLC").
 The managers of Samsara LLC are Srinivas Akkaraju and Michael Dybbs.
 These individuals may be deemed to have shared voting and investment power of the shares held by Samsara LP and may be deemed to beneficially own certain shares held by Samsara LP.
-Dr. Akkaraju disclaims beneficial ownership of these shares, except to the extent of his pecuniary interest therein. - (6) Consists of 1,538,333 shares of common stock held by Polaris Partners VII, L.P. and 48,320 shares of common stock held by Polaris Entrepreneurs' Fund VII, L.P.
+Dr. Akkaraju disclaims beneficial ownership of these shares, except to the extent of his pecuniary interest therein. - (8) Consists of 1,538,333 shares of common stock held by Polaris Partners VII, L.P. and 48,320 shares of common stock held by Polaris Entrepreneurs' Fund VII, L.P.
 The general partner of Polaris Partners VII, L.P. and Polaris Entrepreneurs' Fund VII, L.P. is Polaris Management Co.
 VII, L.L.C. ("Polaris Management"), and Polaris Management may be deemed to have sole voting and investment power over such shares.
 Polaris Management disclaims beneficial ownership of these shares, except to the extent of its pecuniary interest therein.
 Amir Nashat, a managing member of Polaris Management, may be deemed to have voting and investment power over such shares.
+Polaris Management of Polaris Management, may be deemed to have voting and investment power over such shares.
 The address of such stockholders is One Marina Park Drive, 10th Floor, Boston, Massachusetts 02210.
-For information regarding Polaris Partners VII, L.P. we have relied, without independent investigation, on the Schedule 13D filed by Polaris Management with the SEC on July 14, 2016.

-- (7) See footnote 1. - (8) Consists of (i) 146,666 shares of common stock held of record by Dr. Sharp, (ii) 40,000 shares of common stock held of record by Ann H. Sharp and Christine S. Carey, as Trustees of the Phillip A. Sharp 2008 Irrevocable Trust f/b/o Christine S. Carey, (iii) 40,000 shares of common stock held of record by Ann H. Sharp and Helena S. Gordon, as Trustees of the Phillip A. Sharp 2008 Irrevocable Trust f/b/o Helena H. Sharp, and (iv) 40,000 shares of common stock held of record by Ann H. Sharp and Sarah S. Brokaw, as Trustees of the Phillip A. Sharp 2008 Irrevocable Trust f/b/o Sara S. Brokaw. - (9) Consists of (i) 315,101 shares of common stock held of record by Dr. Young and (ii) 105,000 shares of common stock held of record by the Richard Young 2017 Grantor Retained Annuity Trust.
+For information regarding Polaris Partners VII, L.P. we have relied, without independent investigation, on the Schedule 13D/A filed by Polaris Management with the SEC on February 14, 2019. - (9) Consists of (i) 146,666 shares of common stock held of record by Dr. Sharp, (ii) 40,000 shares of common stock held of record by Ann H. Sharp and Christine S. Carey, as Trustees of the Phillip A. Sharp 2008 Irrevocable Trust f/b/o Christine S. Carey, (iii) 40,000 shares of common stock held of record by Ann H. Sharp and Helena S. Gordon, as Trustees of the Phillip A. Sharp 2008 Irrevocable Trust f/b/o Helena H. Sharp, and (iv) 40,000 shares of common stock held of record by Ann H. Sharp and Sarah S. Brokaw, as Trustees of the Phillip A. Sharp 2008 Irrevocable Trust f/b/o Sara S. Brokaw. - (10) Consists of (i) 392,975 shares of common stock held of record by Dr. Young and (ii) 27,126 shares of common stock held of record by the Richard Young 2017 Grantor Retained Annuity Trust.